andreas-breidenthal/The-Holmes-Lineage/Project_Instructions.md

 Expand all biographical sections from 1–2 paragraphs to 2–3, particularly for the thinner entries in Books III and IV.

 ### Phase 3 — Integration
-Review the complete chronicle for thematic consistency — ensure the criminal network thread runs coherently from Book I to Book IX, that the misdirection meta-narrative is seeded appropriately from Book VI onward, and that the register shifts feel graduated rather than abrupt.
+Review the complete chronicle for thematic consistency — ensure the criminal network thread runs coherently from Book I to Book IX and that the register shifts feel graduated rather than abrupt.

 ### Phase 4 — Final document
 Compile all nine books into a single formatted document with front matter, a note on sources, and an afterword.